.

 Fire in the Bones (Biography of Bill Mason) by James Raffan .

 You will read this and learn about Mason's life as a film maker but little of his paddling.
 If you compare this book, which was published by a major publishing house, with Never Turn Back, which wasn't, you can see that market forces are what drive publication, not quality.
-Out of Print: Search B&N.com for Used Copies
+Out of Print: Search Amazon.com for Used Copies

 Disappointing Book About a Great Idea

-Aguirre by Steven Minta .
+Aguirre by Steven Minta.

 Films & Videos